RimaBuilds/AutoGPT-handbook/README.md

 2. You also need to add your own prompts to the `prompts.json` file to make autogpt more useful for your particular use case.
 The prompts provided in the repository are general prompts that may not be applicable to your project.
 By adding your own prompts, you can train autogpt to generate responses that are tailored to your specific use case.

+## Prompt Engineering Guide

+1. To prompt autogpt, use the command `autogpt -p <prompt>` in your terminal.
+Replace `<prompt>` with the text that you want to prompt the model with.

+2. You can also run autogpt in interactive mode by using the command `autogpt -i` in your terminal.
+This will allow you to input prompts and get responses from the model in real-time.

+3. For best results, make sure your prompts are specific and well-defined.
+This will give autogpt a clear understanding of what you are trying to achieve and help it generate more accurate responses.

+4. When reviewing the model's responses, keep in mind that autogpt is a language model and not a human.
+As such, it may generate responses that are not entirely accurate or suitable for your use case.
+It is up to you to review the responses and make any necessary modifications.

+5. Another way to use autogpt is by integrating it into your code.
+You can import the `Autogpt` class into your code and use it to generate responses programmatically.
+This can be useful if you want to generate responses in a specific context or if you want to automate the generation of text.

 ## Best Ways for Prompt Engineering
 Here are some of the best ways to use Autogpt for prompt engineering: